-Lymantria Dispar Dispar (LDD) moth (European Gypsy Moth) is a non-native insect that is considered a major destructive pest in North America.
+Lymantria Dispar Dispar (LDD) moth (also known as European Gypsy Moth or Spongy Moth) is a non-native insect that is considered a major destructive pest in North America.
 When populations are high, they can eat all the leaves on a tree in a short amount of time.
 When leaves are lost in successive years, trees can die.

 All species of oak are susceptible to LDD moth.
 This is of particular concern as oaks are high value heritage trees of immense significance to Oakville’s landscape and neighbourhoods.
 They also target maples, birches, and beeches, among other species.